 The Town of Lancaster Police Department was officially established by the Lancaster Town Board on June 20, 1932.
 Prior to that time, the Town of Lancaster was served by constables led by a Chief.
 The first Police Chief of the newly established Department was Edwin Sutton.

 The Town of Lancaster Police Department started a police ambulance service circa 1953, with an ambulance that was donated to the Department.
+That ambulance service eventually separated and became the Lancaster Volunteer Ambulance Corps.
 Police headquarters was housed in the basement of the Town Hall from 1950-1975.
 In 1975, the Department moved to a larger facility at the site of the former Nike missile base on Pavement Road in the Town.

 The Village of Lancaster Police Department merged with the Town of Lancaster Police Department in 2003.
-As of February 5th 2014, The Department has moved into the new Police and Court Facility next to our old police headquarters on Pavement Road.
+On February 5, 2014, the Lancaster Police Department moved into the new Police and Court Facility next to our old police headquarters on Pavement Road.

 |Edwin R. Sutton||1931-1933|